 Making space for youth in our communities

-This article is the second in a five-part series exploring the connections between placemaking and community wellbeing, written by Happy Cities and the Canada Healthy Communities Initiative’s (CHCI) Placemaking Community.
+This article is part of a series exploring the connections between placemaking and community wellbeing, written by Happy Cities and Canada’s Placemaking Community.
 Building on the Power of Placemaking project and our Community Conversations, this article shares learnings on why placemaking with youth matters, and how city staff, community organizations, and placemakers can support better places for young people.

 This is what we heard through conversations with practitioners shaping spaces across Canada.